Entity Properties

-You can provide additional detail about an entity that doesn't typically change (for example, a user's home country), or a property that may change as part of an experiment (for example, Subscriber Status: True/False).
+Entity properties are categorical details about an entity, such as a user, that you can reuse across all experiments to filter or group results.
+You can provide detail that doesn't typically change, such as a user's home country.
+You can also provide a property that may change during an experiment, such as Subscriber Status: True/False.
 For dynamic properties, you provide a timestamp field that Statsig uses to identify the most recent value before the user's exposure.
-This prevents imbalanced groups and biased results in cases where an experimental treatment impacts the property, for example if the treatment increased the subscription rate.
+Using the pre-exposure value prevents imbalanced groups and biased results when an experimental treatment impacts the property, for example if the treatment increased the subscription rate.

 ## Example data

 For property sources, Statsig only needs a user\_id and property fields.
-Property sources can define **fixed** properties (for example, a user's country of origin), or **dynamic** properties, in which case you need to provide a timestamp for Statsig to identify the most recent pre-exposure record.
+Property sources can define **fixed** properties (for example, a user's country of origin) or **dynamic** properties.
+For dynamic properties, provide a timestamp so Statsig can identify the most recent pre-exposure record.

 | Column Type | Description | Format/Rules |